 If you miss your collection date or do not participate in curbside collection, you can drop off batteries at the following locations year round, during regular office hours:

 - City Hall, 1 Carden Street

-- Household Hazardous Waste depot at the Waste Resource Innovation Centre, 110 Dunlop Drive
+- Household Hazardous Waste Depot, 110 Dunlop Drive

 - Guelph Fire Station Headquarters, 50 Wyndham Street South